Monofony/Monofony/README.md

 ## Getting some help

-Run `mzh` to get all available commands and some example
+Run `mzh` to get all available commands and some examples

 ```
 $ mzh